bacontext/Coding-Practices/README.md

-# Design-Patterns
+# Practice
-This repository contains coded examples of design patterns.
+This repository contains coded examples of various data structures and design patterns.